'The Last Duel' reunites Ben Affleck and Matt Damon - NewsBreak

 'The Last Duel' reunites Ben Affleck and Matt Damon

-Twenty-five years after writing “Good Will Hunting,” Ben Affleck and Matt Damon are reuniting to write the new Ridley Scott medieval drama “The Last Duel.”www.fox32chicago.com

-Twenty-five years after writing “Good Will Hunting,” Ben Affleck and Matt Damon are reuniting to write the new Ridley Scott medieval drama “The Last Duel.”www.fox32chicago.com
+CHICAGO - A quarter century after writing "Good Will Hunting," Ben Affleck and Matt Damon are reuniting to write the new Ridley Scott medieval drama "The Last Duel."
+The film is divided into three chapters, each told from a different perspective of a major character – and since the final chapter of the film is told through the perspective of a woman, the two Oscar-winning writers brought in acclaimed writer/director Nicole Holofcener to add a fresh view and voice to the film.www.fox32chicago.com

 Comments / 0